Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 The APTITUDE toolbox can be run on CPU.
 However, it is highly recommended to use a high-end GPU in order to obtain real-time performance.

 **Thus, to use the toolbox with GPU, you should have CUDA and cuDNN installed before proceeding to the installation.
-It was tested with CUDA 11.3 and cuDNN 8.3.2, using previous versions may lead to unexcpeted results**
+It was tested with CUDA 11.3 and cuDNN 8.3.2, using previous versions may lead to unexpected results**
 <!-- Refer to [this link]() for their installation. -->